Are latest detected events of gravitational waves in favor of some models of inflation based on string theory?: constrained parameters based on GWGs

 In our previous study \cite{Ghayour}, we showed that there exist some chances for detecting the theoretical spectrum of RGWs that contains thermal spectrum in addition to the usual spectrum by comparison with strain sensitivity of Adv.LIGO for GW150914.
-Similarly, there is corresponding measured strain sensitivity in the range $ \sim (10^{1}-10^{4} ~Hz)$ of the Adv.ligo and Virgo detectors during the time that were analyzed to determine the signiﬁcance of GWGs \cite{el}.
+Similarly, there is corresponding measured strain sensitivity in the range $ \sim (10^{1}-10^{4} )$ Hz of the Adv.ligo and Virgo detectors during the time that were analyzed to determine the signiﬁcance of GWGs \cite{el}.
 The same as work in\cite{Ghayour}, in addition to more chance of detecting the RGWs by considering the comparison of the theoretical spectrum with the measured strain sensitivity, it seems that this comparison can give us other results as well.

-The range in Eq. (\ref{dc}) and its corresponding $ \beta $ will change due to measured strain sensitivity.
+The range in Eq. (\ref{dc}) and its corresponding range on $ \beta $ in eq.(\ref{cds}) will modify due to measured strain sensitivity.
 In Fig. [\ref{fig}], we plot the theoretical spectrum of RGWs that contains thermal spectrum \cite{Ghayour2} (dashed lines) and usual spectrum (solid lines) compared to measured strain sensitivity of Adv.ligo (Hanford, blue color and Livingston, red color) and Virgo (black color) with the same used parameters in \cite{Ghayour}.
 The green line shows the upper bound on $\beta\lesssim-1.814$ \cite{Ghayour}.
 Also, the blue, red and black lines show the lower bound on $\beta$ compared to Hanford, Livingston and Virgo respectively.
 Moreover, all obtained comparative values of $\beta$ are shown in Table (\ref{tab}).
 The last column of Table (\ref{tab}) shows the obtained range of $\beta$ for different events.
 Hence, these different ranges lead to a constraint on $\beta$ as follows:

-Afterward, based on Eq. (\ref{betaa}) for a given $n_{s}\simeq0.97$ as a sample, we have
+After ward, based on Eq. (\ref{betaa}) for given $n_{s}\simeq0.97$ as a sample, we have

-It must be noted that the sign of $n$ does not change for a given $n_{s}\simeq0.96$ to $0.98$ [36].
-Clearly, the obtained range on $n$ in eq.(\ref{sa}) is against the range in eq.(\ref{dc}) and cannot describe this contradiction based on work in \cite{to}.
-Therefore, we will try to justify this contradiction by introducing a suitable source of potential $\thicksim\phi^{n}$ for $n<0$ in the next section.
+It must be noted that the sign of $n$ does not change for given $n_{s}\simeq0.96$ to $0.98$ [36].
+Clearly the obtained range on $n_t$ from eqs.(\ref{fffd}, \ref{ee}) with